Diabetes and bones

 No matter what type of diabetes a person has, diabetes-related complications such as hypoglycemia, retinopathy and vision loss, and changes in balance caused by neuropathy, can increase the risk of falls and fractures.

 Osteoporosis can be diagnosed with a test called a bone mineral density test.
 The most accurate form of bone mineral density testing is called dual energy x-ray absorptiometry, or DEXA.
 This test uses a very small amount of radiation, less than a common x-ray, to measure the amount of calcium and tissue that you have in your bones.
 It is painless and takes about 10 to 15 minutes to perform.
 Many health clinics and physician’s offices offer bone mineral testing right in their office, and Medicare will pay for these tests for beneficiaries who are at risk for developing osteoporosis.
-The U.S. Preventive Services Task Force has issued recommendations that all women 65 and older be screened for osteoporosis, as well as those 60 to 65 who are at risk of osteoporosis.
+The US Preventive Services Task Force has issued recommendations that all women 65 and older be screened for osteoporosis, as well as younger women whose risk of osteoporosis is equal to that of a 65-year-old white woman with no additional risk factors.